DWFlanagan/ntrh/04-academic_protocol.md

 There is very little that you can do about flunking in.
 This is a trap which you have been caught in thanks to way RPI chooses to grade you.
 In attempting to avoid grade inflation, many professors will deliberately curtail the number of grades above \`C' level which are given out.
 However, other schools to which you would like to transfer do not take into account the fact that a \`C' from RPI is at least as difficult as an \`A' from many other universities.

 There is little that students can do to overcome the _C Vortex_, save for the J-Board case in the Spring of 1985, where a student had a ruling which called for a grade change.
-Needless to say, there was and still is a considerable uproar over this poitical avenue for grade enhancement.
+Needless to say, there was and still is a considerable uproar over this political avenue for grade enhancement.
 Realistically, RPI is not going to get any easier.

 ## Not the Grading System